m8tja/svg-animations/README.md

 triade of colours,
 complementary colours,
-colours differ in hue and brightness, colours differ in brightness and saturation, colours differ in saturation and temperature.
+colours differ in hue and brightness, colours differ in hue and saturation, colours differ in saturation and brightness.